openmhealth/shimmer/README.md

   1. You need [Node.js](http://nodejs.org/download/).
   1. You need [Xcode Command Line Tools](https://developer.apple.com/xcode/) if you're on a Mac.

-If you want to run Shimmer natively,
+If you want to build and run the code natively,

 1. Clone this Git repository.
-1. Run the `./run-natively.sh` script in a terminal.
+1. Run the `./run-natively.sh` script in a terminal and follow the instructions
 1. The server should now be running on `localhost` on port 8083.
-You can change the port number in the `application.yaml` file.
 1. Visit `http://localhost:8083` in a browser.

-If you want to run Shimmer in Docker,
+If you want to build and run the code in Docker,

-TODO
+1. Clone this Git repository.
+1. Run the `./run-dockerized.sh` script in a terminal and follow the instructions.
+1. The server should now be running on your Docker host on port 8083.
+1. Visit `http://<your-docker-host>:8083` in a browser.

 ## Setting up your credentials

-You need to obtain authentication credentials, typically an OAuth client ID and client secret, for any shim you'd like to run.
+You need to obtain client credentials for any shim you'd like to run.
-These are obtained from the developer websites of the third-party APIs.
+You can get credentials from the developer website of the corresponding third-party API, and typically consist of an OAuth client ID and client secret.
+The following links point to the developer website of each API.
+Visit these sites to register your application and obtain authentication credentials for each of the shims you want to enable.

 * [Fitbit](http://dev.fitbit.com/)
 * [Google Fit](https://developers.google.com/fit/rest/) ([application management portal](https://console.developers.google.com/start))